CS3398-Shanghai-Samurai/CS3398-Shanghai-Samurai-S2018/README.md

 * [AndroidStudio](https://developer.android.com) - Povides the fastest tools for building apps on every type of Android device.
 * [Firebase](https://firebase.google.com) - For realtime database and Authenticating users simply and securely.
+* [Travis CI](https://travis-ci.org) - Continuous Integration service used to build and test the project

 #### Authors